Spencer-JLee/Event-Horizon/README.md

 * Try to make enemies spawn out of bounds
     * Then they cannot move out of bounds once inside screen
 * Add additional enemies
-* Import models for rendering player, enemies, board, projectiles, etc.
+* Create models for rendering player, enemies, board, projectiles, etc.
+* Game over condition

 ## Background
 This game is a 2d top-down shoot'em up game, in which the goal is to survive as long as possible until you are defeated.
 To break this game down,